 Holiday cacti should be potted in a standard cactus soil mix and watered thoroughly.
 Allow the soil to dry a bit between waterings.
 After they have finished blooming water less frequently, increasing again in spring or early summer when the plants resume more active growth.
-Fertilize several times with a dilute balanced house plant fertilizer during the bright light months, changing to a low nitrogen, high phosphorus and potassium formulation in the fall when flower buds are forming.
+Fertilize several times with a dilute balanced house plant fertilizer during the bright light months, changing to low nitrogen, high phosphorus, and potassium formulation in the fall when flower buds are forming.

 Once the buds have started to develop, holiday cacti do not like to be disturbed.
 Drafts or sudden changes in temperature or humidity-or even the direction of sunlight they receive-can result in dropping buds.
 If the plants are to be displayed in a warmer room than the one in which the buds were initiated, move them there as soon as the buds appear.
 As long as there is adequate light and a relatively cool night temperature they should continue to develop normally and will reward you with spectacular blossoms.